Gaps in your smile can cause discomfort, embarrassment, and frustration. Left untreated, they can have a serious impact on your oral health.

 During the healing period, your implant-supported crown, bridge, or denture will be fabricated by skilled technicians at a dental laboratory.
 Once your restoration is ready, our team will attach it to your implants to instantly renew the appearance and function of your smile.

 In some cases, we can use our innovative CEREC® (chairside economical restoration of esthetic ceramics) system to create a restoration in our office and place it on the same day of implant surgery.
 We will determine the best approach during your implants consultation.

 At Dentistry at the Heights, we provide top-quality restorative care through a combination of skill and technology.
-Additionally, Dr. Trotter has undergone years of training in implant dentistry in order to better serve patients.
-To learn more about dental implants, schedule a consultation today.
+Our team is proud to be affiliated with the:

 Please use this form to contact us.
 We will get back to you as soon as possible.